Contact Us Lodging Dining

 Let’s begin by learning more about the unique ingredient in the recipe …

-The Parrot Tulip
+About the Parrot Tulip

-Like all tulips, they are perennials returning to your garden each year like clockwork.
-They divide at their base, forming clumps of bulbs, which add to your family of flowers every season.
+Like all tulips, they are perennials, returning to your garden each year like clockwork.
+They divide at their base, forming clumps of bulbs which add to your family of flowers every season.
 Remember to plant your bulbs in late fall, ensuring good bulb distancing of 6″ apart.
 They love the sun, so some hosta plants, also called plantain lilies, make for lovely companions to parrot tulips.
 The long slender stems of the tulip allow them to find a place in the sun above the hosta’s varied leaf-types.

 Fringed, twisted, or ruffled edges in a wide range of colors from red, violet, orange, pink, green, and near-black define the beauty of this flora masterpiece.
-For centuries, giving tulips has been a sign of perfect or deep love.
+For centuries, gifting tulips has been a sign of perfect or deep love.
 The Victorian era associated the flower with charity, while others felt its spring bloom meant rebirth.
-Colors played a big part in the meaning and giving of tulips:
+Colors played a big part in the meaning and gifting of tulips:

 The ornately winged petals and a plethora of color combinations give the parrot tulip an overall sense of elegance, grace, and romance.
 Tulips are the flower representing 11-years of marriage – the start of a new decade of wedlock.
-With Valentine’s day on the way, tulips will be everywhere, as they are second only to roses when it comes to sending flowers on Cupid’s Day.

 Flower Recipe